HaydenNease/seo-refactor/README.md

 - [Bloat Reduction](#bloat-reduction)

 ## Metadata
-The application was lacking almost all of its necessary `metadata`.
+The webpage was lacking almost all of its necessary `metadata`.

 `description`, `keywords`, and `viewport` were added to increase search engine optimization and improve display properties.